 Continuum of Care: Elements of Multidimensional Treatment

 If you’ve done any research on addiction treatment or been in the addiction-treatment field, you’ve probably heard the term “continuum of care,” which refers to the various components of the addiction treatment process.
 For those who aren’t familiar with the concept, it generally goes like this: Patients are usually admitted and interviewed at an inpatient treatment facility, where they begin to detox (also known as medically assisted withdrawal stabilization).
-Following detox they can begin inpatient treatment.
+Following drug and alcohol detox, they can begin inpatient treatment.
 After their stay at inpatient, they transition either back to their home or to a sober-living house, and they continue with their treatment through an outpatient facility.
 That’s a broad overview, and there are always exceptions, so let’s go a little more in-depth.

 Whether a patient needs to start at the inpatient level or outpatient level, the first step is getting to know the patient.
 This allows psychologists and physicians to obtain the information they need to create a roadmap for the treatment regimen.
 Next, most patients need to detox to remove all of the unwanted substances from their systems.
 This is where medication-assisted treatment (MAT) comes into play.
 Utilizing the latest FDA-approved anti-addiction medications allows patients to detox with fewer of the uncomfortable side effects, cravings and other issues which come along with drug or alcohol withdrawal.
-If not done correctly, detox can be detrimental to the patient’s health and ability to continue with the program.
+If not done correctly, drug and alcohol detox can be detrimental to the patient’s health and ability to continue with the program.

-The detoxification process is an important step for obvious reasons, but for not-so-obvious reasons as well.
+The drug and alcohol detox process is an important step for obvious reasons, but for not-so-obvious reasons as well.
 Patients frequently enter treatment with psychological and physical issues.
 Common psychological issues include depression, post-traumatic stress disorder, bipolar disorder and various psychoses, and typical physical issues range from cognition challenges to reduced organ function, injuries and more.
 These issues may be the cause of a patient’s addiction, such as a person using drugs or alcohol to numb pain from an old injury or calm their mind when feeling stressed.
 These issues can also be a result of the addiction itself, such as psychosis, cognition problems due to brain shrinking/damage and a host of other injuries.
 Sometimes the addiction simply exacerbates a pre-existing condition, as is commonly the case with people who are bipolar or depressed and have a problem with substance abuse.

 This is why detox is such an important step: Once the patient’s system is clean, clinicians get their first glimpse of the actual person rather than the disease of addiction.